gliese1337/Logopoeist/README.md

 At that point, the template is filled in from left-to-right by

 1. Examining the distribution for the character class.
-2. Intersecting the template distribution with the conditional distribution given by the previous two phonemes already generated for the word.
+2. Intersecting the template distribution with any conditional distributions given by the previous phonemes already generated for the word.
 3. Randomly selecting a character from the resulting distribution.

-If there are no conditional distribution rules that apply at a certain position, the conditional distribution is assumed to be a uniform distribution over all phonemes in the language.
+If there are no conditional distribution rules that apply at a certain position, the conditional distribution is implicitly a uniform distribution over all phonemes in the language.
 Intersecting distributions means eliminating phonemes that are not present in both distributions, and the multiplying the relative frequencies for each phoneme from each distribution.

 TODO
 ----